 Vinay Kumar Singh recently started working at the FSF as this summer's licensing intern.
 In this post, he writes about what brought him to free software, and the goals for his internship.

 Microsoft is intercepting your stuff and sending it to the NSA (and the CIA and the FBI).

 With $32 million to spend, will Canonical and Ubuntu commit to software freedom as the foundational design principle?

-This is the second installment of our Licensing and Compliance Lab's series on free software developers who choose GNU licenses for their works.
+This is the latest installment of our Licensing and Compliance Lab's series on free software developers who choose GNU licenses for their works.

 For the last few months, we've been raising an outcry against Encrypted Media Extensions (EME), a plan by Netflix and a block of other media and software companies to squeeze support for Digital Restrictions Management (DRM) into the HTML standard, the core language of the Worldwide Web.
 The HTML standard is set by the World Wide Web Consortium (W3C), which this block of corporations has been heavily lobbying as of late.

 The FSF recently received a message from a software company in the legislative sights of the notorious patent troll NeoMedia Technologies.
 The company's lawyer, Charles Kramer, asked us to share a message with our supporters.